Mekhasabu/ai-agent-challenge/README.md

 # Install dependencies
 pip install pandas pdfplumber pytest google-generativeai

+---

+## 🔑 API Setup

+The agent uses Google Gemini API.
+- Get a Gemini API key from https://aistudio.google.com/ Set your API key:
+GEMINI_API_KEY "your_api_key_here"

--Get a Gemini API key from https://aistudio.google.com/ Replace `your-gemini-api-key-here` in `agent.py` with your actual key Usage
+Replace `your-gemini-api-key-here` in `agent.py` with your actual key
+---

+## 🚀 Usage

 Run the agent for a bank (example: ICICI):